uniho/BeBop/README.md

 Lazarus with FPC generate very fast small native binaries even though they provide an easy-to-use development, and thus it makes frontend engineers release from the many issues, including the excuse for legitimatery slacking off: "My code's compiling."

 ## 🎼 Get started
-### ♪ Windows x86 (32bit)
+### ♪ Windows 32bit / 64bit
 1. Download the latest version of BeBop framework from [Releases page in this repository](../../releases).
-You can take `bebop.exe`, `bebop.cfg`, and some files put in `dogroot` directory.
+  * You can take `bebop.exe` from `bebop-v1.x.x+x.x.x-win32.tar.gz` or `bebop-v1.x.x+x.x.x-win64.tar.gz`.
+  * And `bebop.cfg` and some files put in `dogroot` directory from `sample-v1.x.x+x.x.x.tar.gz`.
 1. Download the CEF binarie files from [CEF Automated Builds](https://cef-builds.spotifycdn.com/index.html).
-Current supported CEF version is [Windows 32-bit 96.0.16](https://cef-builds.spotifycdn.com/cef_binary_96.0.16%2Bg89c902b%2Bchromium-96.0.4664.55_windows32_minimal.tar.bz2), and "Minimal" type is recommended.
+Current supported CEF version is [Windows 32bit 96.0.16](https://cef-builds.spotifycdn.com/cef_binary_96.0.16%2Bg89c902b%2Bchromium-96.0.4664.55_windows32_minimal.tar.bz2) or [Windows 64bit 96.0.16](https://cef-builds.spotifycdn.com/cef_binary_96.0.16%2Bg89c902b%2Bchromium-96.0.4664.55_windows64_minimal.tar.bz2), and "Minimal" type is recommended.
 1. Out of the CEF binarie files, we just need directories named `Release` and `Resources`.
 Other directories are unnessesary.
 1. Dive into directory named `Resources`.
 1. You will see 1 dir (named `locales`) and 4 files (`chrome_100_percent.pak`, `chrome_200_percent.pak`, `icudtl.dat`, and `resources.pak`).
 Copy these 5 items (1 dir + 4 files) into `Release` directory.